 When most employees are working in the office, conversations are usually forthright and out in the open.
 However, with the shift to using collaboration platforms full time, the apps can evolve into a perfect storm of agitation, bullying, and passive-aggressive behavior.
 An email has always been a platform that can create misunderstandings or confusion.
 However, there is a certain formality to email which limited the damage much of the time.
 With 1-1 and group chats, almost everything is casual, and it’s very difficult to have a lengthy nuanced dialog.
 In fact, “the casual nature of many interactions means some people let their guards down, trash talk, and act unprofessionally.”
 Finding the right balance between too aggressive and transparent authenticity is the challenge.
 Collaboration platforms allow remote workers to easily surface concerns and highlight grievances both on a peer-to-peer level as well as with upper management.

 Problem #5 — Informality Errors & Security Gap Challenges in Work from Home

 Taking it one step further, the security risk dangers of unintentional call or chat stream recording or sharing are also amplified.
 As with most of the problems articulated in this post, the potential solution comes in the form of workplace analytics.
 The insights from software monitoring tools can help IT identify digital workplace trends and take action (either in the form of employee training or policies) to change or mitigate issues before damage can be done.

 Just when you thought you had your collaboration platform all dialed in and working, we had to go and highlight some new challenges to be considered.
 However, you are not alone.
 This is our stomping ground.
 We’re not just digital natives; we’re collaboration natives.
 As we’ve outlined earlier in the pandemic, our job is to take on your toughest collaboration and UC challenges to ease your burden.
-Allow our consulting teams, our PowerSuite software tools, and our 24×7 managed services team to help confront and solve all of the above problems and even the future problems which have yet to surface.
+Allow our PowerSuite software tools to help confront and solve all of the above challenges of work from home, and even the future problems which have yet to surface.